Vulnerable Narcissism: The Not-So-Dark Side of Narcissism

 Causes of Vulnerable Narcissism

-The root cause of this disorder is most likely a deep sense of insecurity about being unworthy and ‘not-good-enough.’
+The root cause of their vulnerability is most likely a deep sense of insecurity about being unworthy and ‘not good enough.’

-Although some psychologists believe that this disorder is caused by overindulgence by parents or other parental figures, others believe that it is caused by a lack of self-esteem or confidence during childhood.
+Although some psychologists believe that this disorder may also be caused by overindulgence by parents or other parental figures.

 Vulnerable Narcissism